jonathan-r-thorpe/nmos-authorization-implementers-guide/README.md

 ### How does it work?

-- It details what you need to know before you start, and the steps you things you need to implement whether you are an NMOS Node implemenneedcontains examples of documentation, API, schemas, and examples.
+- It details what you need to know, and the steps you need to take when implementing security.
-- These are rendered to HTML and uploaded to specs.amwa.tv
+- It includes some recommended tools to help in your implementation

 <!-- INTRO-END -->